Moving toward best practice when using propensity score weighting in survey observational studies: Improving the weighting estimator through outcome regression

-\begin{proposition} \emph{In the survey setting, the augmented weighting estimator \(\widehat{\tau}_{h}^{\text{AW}}\) remains consistent for \(\tau_h\) provided that the population-level propensity score model is correctly specified, irrespective of the accuracy of the outcome models.
-When the population-level propensity score model $e_{\text{sp}}(\mathbf{X})$ is misspecified but the outcome models are accurate, this estimator consistently estimates \(\widetilde{\tau}_h\), which only equals to \(\tau_h\) when the tilting function $h(\mathbf{X})$ does not depend on $e_{\text{sp}}(\mathbf{X})$.}
+\begin{proposition} \emph{The augmented weighting estimator $\widehat{\tau}_{h}^{\text{AW}}$ remains consistent for $\tau_h$ provided that the population-level propensity score model is correctly specified, irrespective of the accuracy of the outcome models.
+When the population-level propensity score model $e_{\text{sp}}(\mathbf{X})$ is misspecified but the outcome models are correct, this estimator consistently estimates $\widetilde{\tau}_h$.} \end{proposition}